manoj3187/Spongebob-ratings-prediction/README.txt

 ####################################
 File Guide

-presentation.ipynb - Final report for the project.
+final_notebook.ipynb - Final report for the project.
 Contains the code, viz, explanations of the project

 word2vec.fullmodel - Word vector created from spongebob dialogue.
 Can only open if you have package "gensim"